Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 Common misconception

-On the internet people often write that Russian citizens are not covered by quotas.
-This is wrong.
-Decreto Flussi lists priority countries (those with bilateral migration agreements with Italy).
-Russia is not on that list — but Russians still have access to the same quotas, just not in priority order.
-If a Georgian and a Russian apply for the same spot — the Georgian will be processed first.
+Online you often read that Russian citizens are not covered by quotas.
+This is incorrect.
+Decreto Flussi lists countries with priority (those having bilateral migration agreements with Italy).
+Russia is not on the list — but Russians still have access to the same quotas, just not on a priority basis.
+If a Georgian and a Russian both apply for the same permit — the Georgian will be processed first.

 Immigration consultant

-"On the garbage internet an incorrect opinion is published that Russian citizens are excluded from the quotas and from Decreto Flussi.
-They say the listed countries get quotas and others are free.
-Since this is published by non-professionals — it is obviously wrong."
+"In the rubbish on the internet there is an incorrect opinion that Russian citizens are excluded from the quotas and the Decreto Flussi.
+They say only the listed countries get quotas and others are outside quotas.
+Because it is published by non-professionals — that opinion is, of course, wrong."

 Visa specialist